 - What steps do I need to take in order to graduate?
 Answer

 Students should fill out a degree plan with the Graduate Director upon completing 18 hours of coursework.
 An application for graduation should be filed either the semester prior to or the semester in which the student plans to graduate.Students who requested that public information not be released must specify that their information be included in the commencement programs when applying for graduation.
 Otherwise, the university will not publish their graduation information.
 Students must complete ALL requirements toward their degree in the semester they intend to graduate.
 To be considered a candidate for a degree, the student must apply for graduation in PeopleSoft.
 Deadlines for filing the application for graduation are listed in the academic calendar.
 These deadlines usually fall within the first two weeks of the semester the student wishes to graduate.
-Candidates for graduation who have been previously disapproved must reapply for graduation at no additional charge.
+Candidates for graduation who have been previously disapproved must reapply for graduation.
 Students' diplomas will be mailed six to eight weeks after graduation.

 Note: Students must clear all financial stops and meet any exit interview obligations before applying for graduation.